Executive Session Basics

 - The qualifications of a potential appointee to fill an elected or appointed position

 - Complaints or charges against a public official or employee

 No final action can be taken during an executive session.
 However, in some situations, such as when discussing the price at which property can be purchased or sold or whether a lawsuit should be initiated or settled, preliminary direction may be required to accomplish the purpose of the session.
 Because the agency cannot make a collective decision in an executive session, one way to get this preliminary direction is for each member to discuss their concerns individually and allow the executive and staff to use that discussion as guidance.
 Final action must be taken at an open session.
 See RCW 42.30.060(2).

 Under RCW 42.30.140, the OPMA does not apply to certain types of meetings:

-- matters under Administrative Procedures Act, and
+- Matters under Administrative Procedures Act (APA)

-- collective bargaining matters.
+- Collective bargaining matters